osama-dev255/kilango-group-officialPOS/README.md

 This project is built with:

-- Vite
+- Vite (Build tool and development server)
-- TypeScript
+- TypeScript (Typed superset of JavaScript)
-- React
+- React (Frontend library for building user interfaces)
-- shadcn-ui
+- shadcn-ui (Accessible and customizable UI components)
-- Tailwind CSS
+- Tailwind CSS (Utility-first CSS framework)
+- React Router (Declarative routing for React)
+- React Query (Data fetching and state management)
+- Lucide React (Beautiful SVG icons)
+- Recharts (Charting library for React)

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/9f9e30d6-d3f0-4c0d-990f-ab3b9f33d598) and click on Share -> Publish.

+Alternatively, you can deploy manually using services like:
+- Vercel
+- Netlify
+- GitHub Pages
+- Any static hosting provider

 ## Can I connect a custom domain to my Lovable project?